 Ice caving tours, often combining a bit of glacier hiking, typically take visitors to the Vatnajokull Glacier in the south coast.
 This otherworldly experience must be done with a trained guide and while it can be strenuous, it’s worth it for the electric blue views of the glacier from below its surface.

 Horseback riding is another great activity in Iceland’s winter months.
-Icelandic horses are strong, sturdy, and well used to winter conditions.
-It’s easy to get around in the snow with these burly beasts and a great way to see the Icelandic countryside.
-These beautiful horses are highly revered in Iceland and around the world for their playful dispositions and unique lineage that can be traced back to Viking times.
+Icelandic horses are strong, sturdy, and well used to winter conditions, making them perfect travel companions for exploring the countryside.
+These beautiful horses are deeply loved in Iceland and known worldwide for their friendly nature and unique Viking-era lineage.

 doing the ice caving in iceland in march